Henhound/loopyfoods/docs/hot-lunch-autobattler_spec.md

 1. **Main Menu** - CTA to Play (Shop flow) plus access to the Team Manager.
 2. **Shop** - Start each shop with 10 gold and a fixed 5-slot tray.
 Draft exactly one kid from 3 options (tap Add or drag into the Lunch Line) before any shopping; this locks kid picks for the round and unlocks the Food Shop/rerolls/Lunch Time.
 Buy foods for $3 by dragging from the shop into empty tray slots; sell tray foods for $1.
 Reorder tray foods and kids via drag-and-drop.
 Reroll costs $1 flat and refreshes the Food Shop (and the kid options only if you haven't drafted yet).
 Storage button remains disabled.
 3. **Lunch Time / Battle entry** - Pressing Lunch Time saves a local snapshot (tray, kids, round, HP, trophies), selects a random stored opponent (preferring the same round, excluding your new snapshot), and navigates to Battle.
 If no snapshot exists, the opponent panel is empty.
-4. **Battle** - Step through turns with the "1 step" button or auto-advance with Fast forward (1s cadence); Reset battle rebuilds state from the initial payload.
+4. **Battle** - Step through turns with the "1 step" button or auto-advance with the Auto toggle (1s cadence); Reset battle rebuilds state from the initial payload.
 Kids eat fresh trays of matching foods; Star Points display for both sides with a running log.
 5. **Results / Return** - After the battle ends, Back to the shop returns to Shop with round +1, trophies +1 on win (capped at 10), health -1 on loss (floored at 0), and no change on ties.
 Gold resets to 10 each shop visit.
 6. **Game End** - Player starts with 5 health.
 Reach 10 trophies to win; hit 0 health to lose.
 All opponents are local placeholders via snapshots.